 If you were around in the early days of computing, you might remember Compaq.com.
 Compaq was a computer company that competed with IBM in the older days.
-Compaq started as a direct competitor to IBM, standing at just 1% the size of its rival company when it began.
+Compaq started as a direct rival to IBM, standing at just 1% the size of its contender company when it began.
 However, some smart manufacturing and business decisions led to an incredible rise to glory for Compaq.

 Another point in Compaq’s favor was how they built the devices themselves.
 Instead of building solely proprietary products like many of the companies of the time, Compaq decided to make their computers compatible with IBM.
 Because they combined compatibility with an excellent price, they cornered the market quickly.
 Their systems match IBM’s in terms of power and quality, too.

 Along the way, Compaq became the youngest ever Fortune 500 Company at four years old.
-By 1987, they’d already made a full one billion dollars in revenue.
-By 1991, they had tripled that number.
+By 1987, they’d already made a full one billion dollars in revenue, and by 1991, they tripled that number.

 Some might argue that the initial success of Compaq could be partially attributed to their CEO at the time, Rod Canion.
 However, in the early 1990s, he was removed from his position at CEO due to internal differences.
 Presently, Eckhard Pfeiffer was brought in as the new CEO.
 From then on, Compaq went in a much different direction.

 Under Pfeiffer’s leadership, Compaq soared in both popularity and revenue, eventually emerging as the top PC manufacturer above both Apple and IBM.
 However, Pfeiffer’s adventurous ideas didn’t always result in success, and they ultimately lost that new ground they had gained over their competitors.

 The Fall of Compaq.com